Detective Pikachu (film): Plot

-Tim and Pikachu are contacted by Howard Clifford, the founder of Clifford Industries and creator of Ryme City.
-He uses advanced holographic imagery to show them the crash.
-The hologram was recreated from police footage and allows them to see what police officers cannot or do not want them to see.
-The hologram reveals that Harry was abducted by a genetically engineered Pokémon called Mewtwo, who erased Pikachu's memory of the incident.
-Howard warns Tim that his son, Roger Clifford, is behind the creation of the R gas.
-Tim and Pikachu recruit aspiring journalist Lucy Stevens and her Psyduck and travel to the abandoned genetics laboratory Harry was investigating, where they are attacked by genetically enhanced Greninja.
-They manage to escape, but Pikachu becomes injured.
-A Bulbasaur leads them to Mewtwo, who heals Pikachu and begins to reveal how Pikachu helped him escape from the lab, only to be abducted by Roger mid-revelation.
+Tim and Pikachu are contacted by Howard Clifford, the founder and former chairman of Clifford Industries and of Ryme City.
+He uses advanced holographic imagery to show them the crash; the hologram was recreated from police footage and allows them to see what police officers cannot or do not want them to see.
+The hologram reveals that Harry was abducted by a genetically engineered Pokémon called Mewtwo, who seemingly caused the crash and erased Pikachu's memory of the incident.
+Howard reveals that his son, the current chairman of Clifford Enterprises, Roger Clifford, is the mastermind of the R gas.
+Tim and Pikachu recruit junior reporter Lucy Stevens and her Psyduck, and travel to the abandoned genetics laboratory Harry was investigating.
+Through advanced holographic imagery, Tim and Pikachu discover that Mewtwo's DNA was used to create the R gas and Harry was tasked with capturing him.
+Roger releases power-enhanced Greninja that attack them.
+They manage to escape and survive a field of growth-enhanced Torterra, but Pikachu becomes severely injured.
+A Bulbasaur leads Tim and Pikachu to Mewtwo, who heals Pikachu.
+Mewtwo begins to reveal how Pikachu helped him escape from the lab, only to be abducted by Roger.
+Believing that he betrayed Harry, Pikachu leaves Tim.

-Believing himself to have betrayed Harry, Pikachu leaves Tim.
-While sadly singing the Pokémon Theme, he comes across the scene of the crash and finds a water shuriken.
-He deduces that the Greninjas caused the crash.
-Remembering what Howard said about advanced holographic imagery, he realizes that Howard is the mastermind behind the "R" gas and the Mewtwo experiments.
+Pikachu soon comes across the scene of the crash and finds a water shuriken.
+He deduces that the Greninja were sent to cause the crash and Mewtwo was trying to protect him and Harry from them.
+Remembering that Howard's hologram included the specific angle of the Greninja attack, which was a detail that police reports lacked, Pikachu realizes that Howard is the true mastermind behind the R gas.
 Back at Ryme City, Tim goes to Howard's office where Howard reveals his true nature.
-He uses a neural link headband to transfer his consciousness into Mewtwo.
-He explains that he had to arrange for Harry to be killed when he learned too much about his plot, then reveals that Mewtwo can fuse humans with Pokémon if the Pokémon are in a crazed state.
+He uses a neural link headband to transfer his consciousness from his body into Mewtwo.
+He explains how Mewtwo can fuse humans with Pokémon when they are in a crazed state.
 He believes that merging humans and Pokémon is the key to future prosperity.
+He additionally reveals he arranged for Harry to be killed when he learned too much about his plot.

-He unleashes the gas on the city from parade balloons and starts fusing humans with Pokémon, including Lucy and Yoshida.
-Pikachu arrives and fights Mewtwo, while Tim discovers that Roger, who appeared to be working in tandem with his father, is Howard's genetically modified Ditto; the real Roger was tied up and gagged to complete the deception.
-They eventually defeat Howard by removing the headset on his head, freeing Mewtwo from his control as he then separates the people and their Pokémon.
+Howard unleashes the gas on the city from parade balloons and starts fusing humans with Pokémon, including Lucy and Yoshida.
+Pikachu arrives and fights Mewtwo, while Tim discovers that Roger, who appeared to be working in tandem with his father, is actually Howard's Pokémon partner, a Ditto; the real Roger was tied up and gagged because he additionally disapproved of his father's plot.
+Tim manages to defeat Howard by removing his headset, freeing Mewtwo, who separates the people from their Pokémon.
 As Howard is arrested, Roger vows to undo his father's misdeeds and tasks Lucy with spearheading the media coverage.